 Join the community

-When we say community here, we mean it in the broader sense.
-It is not only the people who will be the residents of de Nieuwe Meent, but everybody who is connected to and supporting the project.
+When we say community, we mean it in a broad sense. dNM is not only about the people who will actually live in the building, but also for everybody who feels connected to and supports the vision of the project.

 - Fill in our questionnaire.
-This is for everybody who is interested in the project, for whatever reason that might be.
-It helps us get a better picture of who is interested and to better place and connect people who wish to become part of the community.
+This is for everybody who is interested in dNM, for whatever reason.
+It helps us get a better picture of who is interested and to connect people who want to become part of the community.

 - Sign up to our newsletter.
-We use our newsletter as the main channel of communication.
+We use the newsletter as our main channel of communication.
 All activities, meetings and updates are announced here.
-If you want to stay up to date, that’s the way to go.
+If you want to stay up to date, this is the way to go.

 - Join a workgroup.
 As mentioned above, we have different workgroups that are busy with different aspects of the project.
-You don’t need to be an expert on the subject to contribute.
-Taking part in the meetings and sharing your ideas and feedback is a great contribution.
+As said, you don’t need to be an expert on the subject to contribute.
+Taking part in the meetings and sharing your ideas and feedback is already invaluable.

 - Join a meeting [link to agenda/events].
 Come to one of our online/live meetings to meet other community members, to get informed and engage in discussion and/or activities.